Sharpness-Aware Minimization Can Hallucinate Minimizers: Experiments

+We first provide a direct verification in a smooth, full-batch setting, and then consider larger networks and stochastic settings.

-We begin with a simple neural network setting and provide an example where SAM converges to a hallucinated minimizer.
-Specifically, we train a two-layer neural network with \texttt{Tanh} activations on MNIST~\citep{lecun1998mnist} using full-batch updates, yielding a smooth objective.
-The experimental setup is described in Appendix~\ref{app:exp}.
-With a perturbation radius $\rho = 1.8$, we train for over 20 million steps and observe that the trajectory converges to a single point $x_h$.
-At this point, the SAM gradient nearly vanishes ($\|\nabla f(x_h+\rho \, u(x_h))\| = 4.8 \times 10^{-9}$), while the original gradient remains relatively large ($\|\nabla f(x_h)\| = 0.0627$).
-Thus, $x_h$ is a stationary point of $f^{\mathrm{SAM}}$ but not of $f$, showing that SAM can converge to a hallucinated stationary point.
+\paragraph{Direct verification in a smooth full-batch setting.} We train a two-layer network with \texttt{Tanh} activations on MNIST using full-batch SAM.
+This setting yields a smooth (indeed, real-analytic) objective, aligning with the assumptions underlying our existence and attractor results.
+Implementation details are in Appendix~\ref{app:full_mnist}.
+With perturbation radius $\rho=1.8$, we run training for a long horizon until the trajectory numerically stabilizes near a point $x_h$.
+At this point, the shifted gradient is nearly zero while the original gradient is not: $\|\nabla f(x_h^+)\| = 4.8\times 10^{-9}$, and $\|\nabla f(x_h)\| = 6.27\times 10^{-2}$.
+Thus, the practical SAM update becomes (nearly) stationary at $x_h$ even though $x_h$ is not a critical point of $f$.

-To verify that $x_h$ is indeed a \emph{hallucinated minimizer}, we visualize the loss landscape around it, as shown in Figure~\ref{fig:HMexist}.
-Following the method of \citet{li2018visualizing}, we define the plane

-where $u, v \in \mathbb{R}^d$ are orthogonal vectors of equal norm.
-In Figure~\ref{fig:HM0}, $x_h$ is clearly not a minimizer of $f$, whereas in Figure~\ref{fig:HM1}, on the same plane, it appears as a minimizer of $f^{\mathrm{SAM}}$.
-This demonstrates that SAM can converge to a hallucinated minimizer in neural networks.
+To further probe the local geometry, we visualize two-dimensional loss landscapes around $x_h$ following \citet{li2018visualizing}.
+Specifically, we consider planes of the form $x(\alpha,\beta)=x_h+\alpha d_1+\beta d_2$ where $d_1,d_2$ are random orthogonal directions of matched norm.
+Figure~\ref{fig:HMexist} shows that $x_h$ is \emph{not} a minimizer of $f$ on this plane, while it appears as a local minimizer of the SAM loss $f^{\mathrm{SAM}}(x)=f(x^{+})$ on the same slice.
+This is consistent with $x_h$ behaving as a hallucinated minimizer.

-To investigate the geometry around $x_h$ in more detail, we add a small random perturbation to $x_h$, yielding a nearby point $x_0$ with $\|x_0 - x_h\| = 0.1$.
-Starting from $x_0$, we run $N = 1000$ additional SAM steps to reach $x_N$.
-Figure~\ref{fig:HM2} shows the SAM objective on the plane spanned by $x_h$, $x_0$, $x_N$.
-The SAM trajectory (blue) is projected onto this plane, while the SAM minimizers (pink) are computed within a tolerance of $10^{-9}$.
-We observe that hallucinated minimizers form a connected set, consistent with prior work on connected minimizers in neural networks~\citep{garipov2018loss} and with Theorem~\ref{thm:manifold}, which guarantees that this structure is preserved.

-\paragraph{How common are hallucinated minimizers?} Next, we investigate convergence to hallucinated minimizers across multiple experiments, showing that this phenomenon can occur frequently in deep learning.
-Figure~\ref{fig:det_sam} presents SAM training outcomes in the same full-batch setting as before, with 80 distinct seeds and 100,000 iterations for perturbation radii $\rho = 1.0, 1.3, 1.6, 1.9$.
-The top row shows SAM-only results, while the bottom row corresponds to the switching strategy discussed later.
-In this subsection, however, we focus on the SAM-only setting.

-The experiments reveal that convergence to hallucinated minimizers depends on the perturbation radius $\rho$.
-At $\rho = 1.0$, training consistently converges to zero loss, indicating convergence to a true minimizer of the original loss.
-At $\rho = 1.3$ and $1.6$, some trajectories stabilize at nonzero-loss points.
-At $\rho = 1.9$, most trajectories converge to such nonzero-loss points, indicating that SAM predominantly reaches hallucinated minimizers.